presidio-oss/specif-ai/docs/docs/current/ai-generated-content.md

-# Agent-Driven Content Generation 🤖
+# Agent-Driven Requirement Authoring 🤖

 Specifai leverages advanced AI to automate the creation of various content types.
 This guide covers how Specifai can generate user stories, tasks, test cases, and strategic initiatives automatically.